craftmicro/craftmicro-fonts/README.md

 ## Browse the fonts

-To browse the available fonts, visit the [library](/library) folder.
+To browse the available fonts, visit the [library](/library/readme.md) folder.

 ## Creating fonts

 To create your own BDF fonts, [follow these instructions](convert_fonts.md).

+The fonts in this library are created directly from the font zip files by running the `convert_fonts.py` python script.
+It converts ttf, otf and other font formats to the PackedBDF format, generates a preview image, and adds it to the library folder in the correct categories.
+This process is still very unstable (depends on well-formatted font files etc).
+Once it is more stable, the [instructions](convert_fonts.md) will be updated to enable community contributions!